meganz/MEGAchat/platforms/ios/Readme.md

 ## Buildroot ##
-A 'buildroot' is a directory tree, consisting of a root dir, with a `usr` subdirectory, where all built libraries and headers will be installed, and third-party dependencies (i.e. not system libs and headers) will be looked for.
+A 'buildroot' is a directory tree, consisting of a root dir, with a `usr` subdirectory, where all built libraries and headers will be installed, and third-party dependencies (i.e. non-system libs and headers) will be looked for.
 For each target - device and simulator you need one such tree.
 Their default names are `~/ios-iphoneos-buildroot` and `~/ios-iphonesimulator-buildroot` correspondingly.
 You can have a different name and location, but you will need